Five Stages of Addiction – The Cycle Of Substance Abuse

 For people who eventually become addicted, their first use might be experimenting with friends, often at a young age—for example, trying alcohol or marijuana in high school.
 They like the way it makes them feel, and they decide to use it again.

 Other people encounter their first use of a drug after they receive a prescription by a doctor.
-First-time use can be a prescribed opioid for pain management.
+For example, first-time use can be a prescribed opioid for pain management.

 For those receiving a prescribed medication from a doctor, they are not doing it to experiment.
-It is considered medically necessary for their health.
+Instead, it is considered medically necessary for their health.

 They usually perceive it to be safe because a doctor prescribed it.
 They might not know that they can become dependent on it even if they take it in a way prescribed.